bstefanescu/qutejs/web/doc/docs/app/bus.md

 ## Communicating Between Components Having Different Roots

 Even more, we can use the message bus to communicate between components from two distinct Qute component trees running in the same web page.
-This way, we can use **Qute** to create components that integrate nicely into existing web pages.

-When installing a root component we can use the same application instance used by the other roots in the page.
-This way we can share the same message bus to communicate between components, no matter where components were mounted in the page.
+When installing a root component you can share the application instance with another root component.
+Thus, you will also share the message bus.

 ### Example